 Forgotten for these pioneering activities today, Peter Cheung was just someone ahead of his time.
 His efforts to produce, locally in Hong Kong, a superior electronic organ at low cost for Asian churches (at a time when Hong Kong was, ironically, a center for cheap electronics manufacturing) never got off the ground; and his attempts to develop an interest in and appreciation of organ history in Hong Kong and China found no audience at the time.
 After On Lok Yuen was wound up in 1974 he migrated with his family to Australia.
 There, Cheung was a member of the Society of Organists (Victoria), Australia, ran an amateur radio station, and he died in Melbourne in 1984.

 The Project would be interested in hearing from anyone with recollections and/or more information about Peter Cheung.
-In particular, we are searching for his year of birth, which is probably around 1905-1910.

 An online history of the company can be found here: https://industrialhistoryhk.org/a-slice-of-heaven-the-story-of-on-lok-yuen-%E5%AE%89%E6%A8%82%E5%9C%92-pioneering-ice-cream-biscuit-and-confectionary-manufacturer-and-restaurant-chain/